 Finally the buck let’s Troy get drawn back and turns broadside at about 28-30 yards and I hear the release and a whack and the buck does an unbelievable back leg kick and falls as he lands and scoots into the brush and I swing the camera to follow him and you can hear him crashing through the brush and then silence.
 I swing the camera to Troy and say “did you get him?”
 There was a limb between the camera and the spot of impact.

 After reviewing the footage we figured Troy’s arrow just nicked a small limb causing it to deflect right and hit the buck back.
-We have reviewed the footage hundreds of times and because of the limb you just can’t tell the point of impact.
-We believe it was a gut shot just in front of the ham about midway up the ham quartering to and into the right ham hitting the leg bone in the ham.
+We’ve reviewed the footage hundreds of times and because of the limb you just can’t tell the point of impact.
+And we believe it was a gut shot just in front of the ham about midway up the ham quartering to and into the right ham hitting the leg bone in the ham.

-We believe he is fatally shot it is just a matter of how far he ran and where he died.
+Although we believe he is fatally shot it is just a matter of how far he ran and where he died.
 We only found a small speck of blood on a sapling and that was it.
-We sat in the tree for about 40 minutes and then we backed out and went back to the house to review the footage.
-We waited a while and then decided to go to the spot he was standing a look for blood.
+We sat in the tree for about 40 minutes and then we backed out.
+Then went back to the house to review the footage.
+Waited a while and then decided to go to the spot he was standing a look for blood.
 We couldn’t find anything no blood no guts no nothing.
-We backed out for the night and waited over 24 hours until we went in looking for him.
+That’s when we backed out for the night and waited over 24 hours until we went in looking for him.

-We got permission from the neighbors and we searched every creek, ditch, thicket for about 5 days straight going over the same spots 4 and 5 times.
+We got permission from the neighbors.
+We searched every creek, ditch, thicket for about 5 days straight going over the same spots 4 and 5 times.
 Troy was devastated and we couldn’t sleep at night.
-I went to most of the neighbors and introduced myself and asked the to be on the lookout for buzzards, crows, smell any clue and they all said they would let me know if they see anything.
+I went to most of the neighbors and introduced myself and asked the to be on the lookout for buzzards, crows, smell any clue.
+They all said they would let me know if they see anything.

-We documented the entire series of events of the whole week from me picking Troy up at the airport to the hunt to us searching for the buck on film all in high definition.
-It is some awesome footage and now we are in the process of editing the hunt footage and deciding what to do with it.
+We documented the entire series of events of the whole week.
+From me picking Troy up at the airport.
+To the hunt to us searching for the buck on film all in high definition.
+It is some awesome footage and now we are in the process of editing the hunt footage.
+Then deciding what to do with it.
 Hopefully we will be able to share it with you soon.
 Update: Here is the video we filmed of the legendary Horn Donkey.

 I hope everyone is having a great season so far.
 Good luck everyone.